Delta Lake supports most of the options provided by Apache Spark DataFrame read and write APIs for performing batch reads and writes on tables.

 This sample code writes out the data in

 df, validates that it all falls within the specified partitions, and performs an atomic replacement.

 Unlike the file APIs in Apache Spark, Delta Lake remembers and enforces the schema of a table.
 This means that by default overwrites do not replace the schema of an existing table.

-For Delta Lake support for updating tables, see Table Deletes, Updates, and Merges.
+For Delta Lake support for updating tables, see Update a table.

 If you specify other options, such as